 - In ideal circumstances, the cutting of the cliff paths would be undertaken after all the wild flowers have seeded.
 However, this would leave such a small window of time in which to carry out the cuts that this would involve a large influx of short contract labour in order to clear the paths to maintain accessibility.
 This is unfeasible within the current budgetary or staffing provisions and as a consequence the paths would become un-passable.

-- Therefore, a cutting regime has been carefully devised in consultation with La Société Guernesiaise, a local conservation body.
-The 28.5 miles of the cliff path network between La Valette and Fort Pezeries has been divided into three areas.
-Each area is then further divided into 8 to 10 sections between specific points.
-The cutting times for each section are rotated annually so that sections that are cut early one year are cut progressively later in subsequent years, returning to an early cut when the cycle is complete.
+- Therefore, a cutting regime has been devised to ensure the cutting times for each section are rotated annually so that sections that are cut early one year are cut progressively later in subsequent years.

 - This cutting regime ensures that each section benefits from a late cut, and helps to retain the biodiversity of the cliffs.
 Cutting the same sections early, before the flowers had set seed, would result in an ever decreasing seed bank and eventual loss of many flower species.
 Even though every effort is made to maintain access, some stretches of path may become overgrown during periods of rapid growth following warm moist conditions.